drgimpfen/Docker-Archiver/README.md

 Tips:

 - Set `LOG_LEVEL=DEBUG` in `.env` if you need more detailed debugging output.
 Restart the `app` service after changing env vars.
-- `docker compose run --rm` spawns a short-lived container and its logs may not appear in `docker compose logs`; prefer `docker compose exec` or inspect the per-job log files for scheduled runs.
+- `docker compose run --rm` spawns a short-lived container and its logs may not appear in `docker compose logs`; prefer `docker compose exec` or inspect the logs under `/var/log/archiver` for scheduled runs.
 - If you want important job summaries to also appear in the container's central logs, consider running a short command at the end of a job to emit a compact summary to stderr (this is a safe, small change we can help implement).

 ---